NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ## Preliminaries

-### Setting up Eagle
+### Setting up Fusion360

 #### PATRICX revise according to slack message about library directories

 The repo for this lab will evolve to hold all the hardware and software for your quadcopter.
-To keep Eagle happy and make it easier to access and update libraries, remove all the other directories from the list of library directories and replace it with the `lbr` directory in this lab’s repo.
+To keep Fusion360 happy and make it easier to access and update libraries, remove all the other directories from the list of library directories and replace it with the `lbr` directory in this lab’s repo.

 Copy your `custom.lbr` into `lbr` and rename it as `custom_<name>.lbr` the versions from both team members can co-exist.

-### Make Eagle Easier to Use
+### Make Fusion360 Easier to Use

 #### PATRICX revise according to slack message about library directories

-By default, Eagle comes configured with a bunch of libraries that can make it hard to find the libraries we are using for this class.
-This is controlled the directories Eagle is setup to look in for library and other files.
+By default, Fusion360 comes configured with a bunch of libraries that can make it hard to find the libraries we are using for this class.
+This is controlled the directories Fusion360 is setup to look in for library and other files.
 You can change the directories by selecting “Window->Control Panel” and the selecting “Options->Directories”.
 I suggest the following settings:

 * Libraries: `<path to>/<your-repo>/hardware/lbr`
 * Design Rules: `<path to>/QuadClass-Resources/Eagle/DRU`